dgraph-io/dgraph/wiki/content/query-language/index.md

 }
 ```

-Or, remove any data about electoral role for minors.
+Variables are also allowed in delete mutations.
+The following removes any data about electoral role for minors.

 ```
 {